Ruddyeard History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Ruddyeard Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ruddyeard family to the New World and Oceana
+Migration of the Ruddyeard family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Ruddyeard surname or a spelling variation of the name include: Thomas Rudyard who settled in New Jersey in 1664; Thomas Rudyard arrived in Pennsylvania in 1682; Albert M. Ridgard, aged 36, who arrived at Ellis Island from Liverpool, in 1906.